renatabiniek/moodbox/README.md

 Thank you to:

 * Tutors at the Code Institute, their support was priceless
-* My mentor Guido Cecilio for his continous help and advice
+* My mentor Guido Cecilio for his continuous help and advice
 * Joanna Górska for her webinar on Code Validation

 ### Disclaimer